- Directed Study in Special Collections and Rare Books

 All activities associated with the field papers and thesis prospectus, such as compiling the reading list, reading, writing, and participating in the oral defence (where applicable), should proceed in close consultation with the field committee.

 The Thesis Prospectus helps to guide the student toward defining a significant thesis topic and is undertaken normally in the sixth semester of the PhD program, following the completion of the Primary Field exam.
 The supervisory committee for the thesis prospectus will normally be the thesis committee that was formed for the Primary Field.

-The thesis prospectus (maximum of 10 pages) outlines potential thesis chapters, identifying succinctly the research topic, theoretical approach and methodology, and main problems to be addressed.
+The thesis prospectus (maximum of ten pages) outlines potential thesis chapters, identifying succinctly the research topic, theoretical approach and methodology, and main problems to be addressed.
 The senior supervisor and thesis committee responds to the student with concerns, revisions, or emendations required of the proposal.
-The student undertakes revisions sought by the senior supervisor and thesis committee, and submits the Thesis Prospectus and reading list within two weeks to the Graduate Program Committee.
+The student undertakes revisions sought by the senior supervisor and thesis committee, and submits the thesis prospectus and reading list within two weeks to the Graduate Program Committee.
 A meeting will follow, moderated by the Graduate Program Chair, with respect to approach to the topic, theoretical perspectives, and research methodology.

-After the completion of the Thesis Prospectus, the candidate will write a scholarly thesis normally of between 200 and 250 pages (not including bibliography).
+After the completion of the thesis prospectus, the candidate will write a scholarly thesis normally of between 200–250 pages (not including bibliography).

 Normally, students submit their dissertation for defence by the end of the 12th semester of study.